Archarithms/javascript-interview/README.md

 Choose one of the challenges, and follow the instructions below to submit your solution.
 Good luck!

-Step 1 - Create a feature branch
+1. Create a feature branch
-Step 2 - Write the function in `src/index.js`
+2. Write the function in `src/index.js`
-Step 3 - Run unit tests with `yarn test` or `npm run test` Step 4 - Submit a pull request
+3. Run unit tests with `yarn test` or `npm run test`
+4. Submit a pull request